Gunner William Angus Connolly

 Following the victory at Hamel, the brigade continued to support frontline units while preparing for a much larger offensive.
 In the lead-up to August, artillery crews moved their guns into forward and camouflaged positions, stocked ammunition, and carefully planned firing programs without giving away their intentions.

-HOSPITALISATION VT AUGUST 1918
+HOSPITALISATION AUGUST 1918

 On 14 August 1918, William was admitted to hospital in France and remained there for just over a month before being discharged to the Base Depot on 14 September.
 The reason for his admission was not uncommon among soldiers serving long periods on the Western Front, where the strain of service, lack of regular medical resources, and harsh conditions often led to temporary illness or the need for specialised treatment.
 After recovering, he returned to the base to await reassignment.